tohojo/flent/doc/options.rst

 These options are used to configure the appearance of plot output and only make sense combined with :option:`-f` *plot*.

+.. option:: --label-x=LABEL
+.. option:: --label-y=LABEL

+   Override the figure axis labels.
+Can be specified twice, corresponding to figures with multiple axes.

+.. option:: -I, --invert-latency-y

+   Invert latency data series axis (typically the Y-axis), making plots show ’better' values upwards.

 .. option:: -z, --zero-y

-   Always start y axis of plot at zero, instead of autoscaling the axis (also disables log scales).
+   Always start Y axis of plot at zero, instead of autoscaling the axis.
    Autoscaling is still enabled for the upper bound.
+This also disables log scale if enabled.

+.. option:: --log-scale={log2,log10}

+   Use the specified logarithmic scale on plots.

+.. option:: --norm-factor=FACTOR

+   Data normalisation factor.
+Divide all data points by this value.
+Can be specified multiple times, in which case each value corresponds to a data series.

 .. option:: --bounds-x=BOUNDS
 .. option:: --bounds-y=BOUNDS